LMU-Harvard Young Scientists’ Forum (YSF)

 The anniversary 10th meeting of the Harvard-LMU Young Scientists' Forum took place July 23-25, at the Center for Brain Science in Cambridge, Massachusetts.

 The schedule comprised the guests' arrival on July 22, an optional excursion on July 26, and departures on July 27.

-As in previous years, a Munich delegation of faculty members and postdocs/advanced PhD students has met a matching number of participants from Harvard for an in-depth exchange on topics ranging from molecular and circuit neuroscience, to computational, behavioural, and clinical research areas.
+As in previous years, a Munich delegation of faculty members and postdocs/advanced PhD students have met a matching number of participants from Harvard for an in-depth exchange on topics ranging from molecular and circuit neuroscience to computational, behavioral, and clinical research areas.

-As a long-standing local faculty member, Venkatesh Murthy has taken a central role in organising the 2018 event at Harvard, together with CBS executive director Kenneth Blum.
+As a long-standing local faculty member, Venkatesh Murthy has taken a central role in organizing the 2018 event at Harvard, together with CBS executive director Kenneth Blum.
 Other Harvard faculty members such as Dragana Rogulja, Sam Gershman, and CBS academic director Joshua Sanes presented their latest research.
 The faculty delegation from Munich included Martin Biel, Laura Busse, Antje Grosche, Benedikt Grothe, and Martha Merrow.
 37 postdocs and advanced PhD students from 23 laboratories - 11 of which at Harvard (e.g. Rick Born, Jeff Lichtman, Florian Engert, Bence Ölveczky, Jan Drugowitsch), and 12 in Munich at the TU and LMU, as well as Max-Planck and Helmholtz Institutes of the Munich area, e.g. labs of Stefan Lichtenthaler, Matthias Mann, Andreas Herz, Anton Sirota, Ilona Grunwald Kadow, Marianne Dieterich - formed the group of participants.
 During the YSF excursion (optional; day 4), scientific discussions between Harvard and Munich delegation members were continued in a more informal setting.

 9th Harvard-LMU Young Scientists' Forum (LMU), July 2017